hrachovcovat/english/06_storytelling/index.md

 - this is really hard question because I have had always a problem with motivation and inspiration.
 And cause I am still finding myself as a human, I am also still finding myslef as a graphic designer.
 I can't say what style I like the most or something like this.
 But I believe that one day I will find it.

-when was that aha moment
-I would be lying if I would say something like - ??.
-It would be nice like that, but that's not true.